TSM — Taiwan Semiconductor Manufacturing Company Limited

 - Q2 2026 Revenue Guidance: Expected between $39.0 billion and $40.2 billion, representing a 10% sequential increase and 32% year-over-year growth at the midpoint.

-- Margin Dilution: Anticipated gross margin dilution of 2-3% from the ramp-up of 2nm technology and overseas fabs.
+- Gross Margin Dilution: Anticipated dilution from the ramp-up of 2nm technology and overseas fabs, expected to impact margins by 2% to 3% in 2026.

-- Supply Chain Risks: Potential increases in chemical and gas prices due to geopolitical tensions, particularly in the Middle East.
+- Supply Chain Risks: Potential increases in prices for chemicals and gases due to geopolitical tensions, particularly in the Middle East, could affect profitability.

-- Capacity Constraints: Continued tight supply for leading-edge technologies, with expectations that demand will outstrip supply into 2027.
+- Capacity Constraints: Continued tight supply of leading-edge wafers may hinder TSMC's ability to meet customer demand, with expectations of tight supply persisting into 2027.

 5. Notable Q&A Insights